Countries With the Most Time Zones (and Why France Beats Everyone)

 Does France really have more time zones than Russia and the United States?

 Yes.
-When you include its overseas departments and territories, France uses 12 civil time zones, or 13 if you also count its Antarctic claim.
-The United States and Russia are each linked to 11 time zones once you include remote islands and territories, so France stays in first place in modern rankings.
+When you include its overseas departments and territories, France is commonly listed with 12 civil time zones, or 13 if a source also counts an Antarctic claim.
+The United States and Russia are each linked to 11 time zones in many modern rankings once you include remote islands and territories, so France stays in first place.

 How many time zones does the US have?

-If you only look at the 50 states, the United States uses six main time zones: Eastern, Central, Mountain, Pacific, Alaska and Hawaii.
-By law, the USA and its territories have nine standard time zones.
-When you add two extra zones for uninhabited islands such as Baker Island and Howland or Wake, most references reach a total of 11 US time zones.
+If you only look at the 50 states, the United States uses six main time zones: Eastern, Central, Mountain, Pacific, Alaska, and Hawaii.
+By law, the USA and its dependencies are assigned nine standard time zones.
+Many references reach 11 when they also include uninhabited islands that sit on extra offsets (often listed at UTC−12 and UTC+12).

 How many time zones does Russia have?